Nico1e-Zheng/Final_Project_Group3/README.md

 When the music is dense and loud, the grid is constantly moving and unstable.
 When the music quiets down, the surface settles back into stillness.
 I hope this mechanic can show how sound and structure can interact, where the ordered grid becomes something reactive and alive depending on what is playing.

 ![Audio diagram](readmeImages/caylaimage.png)

+## Part 3: Putting It Together

+Our project is like weaving a "breathing" digital textile on a shared canvas.

+The grid of crosses is our foundation.
+Xueqin acts as the weaver, letting the user slide the mouse to change the color mood smoothly.
+Ying Li breathes life into the threads, using Perlin noise to make the surface pulse and drift like a living fabric.
+Cayla makes the grid dance to the music—bass creates physical ripples, while treble adds a digital flicker.
+Finally, Nicole uses time to transform the texture, flipping the shapes like cards to reveal hidden layers of code.

+By sharing the same grid system, our mechanics layer on top of each other, turning a static painting into a responsive, evolving, and multisensory experience.